 Even then, there’s so much work to be done for Alzona’s group to increase the number of Spanish-speaking Filipinos.
 Still, the group’s mere existence proves that Spanish is alive and well in the Philippines after all.

 Editor’s notes: The interview was conducted in both Spanish and English, but some of the interviewees’ answers were translated into English and edited for length and clarity.
-To read the article in Spanish, please visit La Jornada Filipina.
+To read the article in Spanish, visit La Jornada Filipina en español.

 The previous version of the story wrongly stated that the member count of the Yahoo! group grew to over 2,000 members; that has already been corrected.

-The article has also been updated to add more information.
+The article has also been updated on December 5, 2020 to add more information.

 Help keep La Jornada Filipina free